-Financial statements for clients with brokerage accounts are generated on a calendar quarterly cycle, unless certain activity in a brokerage accounts triggers a monthly statement or if the client requests a monthly statement.
+Financial statements for clients with brokerage accounts are generated on a calendar quarterly cycle (March, June, September, and December), unless certain activity in a brokerage account triggers a monthly statement or if the client requests a monthly statement.

 - Ameriprise ONE Financial Account features activity, including check writing, debit card and other related transactions

 - Discretionary account activity (For example: Active Portfolios, Self-Managed Account)

 - Clients with brokerage accounts that are not part of an IRA or other retirement plan will receive a month-end statement for trade activity.

 The following activity in a brokerage account will generate a quarterly statement: